spencer-shadley/completed-class/class-content/25-Power-Packs/Laravel/README.md

 ### Lesson 2

 1. Open up your `Lesson-2` folder.
-2. Open `Activities` folder in your text editor of choice.
+2. Open `Activities` directory in your text editor of choice.
 3. Open [PHP/Laravel Lesson 2](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=8e64d05e-f2b0-480a-9c3e-aa11015224ff) and start coding along!
 4. Use the same workflow as Lesson 1 to watch class and work through the activities until the last one is complete.

 ### Lesson 3

 1. Open up your `Lesson-3` folder.
-2. Open `Activities` folder in your text editor of choice.
+2. Open `Activities` directory in your text editor of choice.
 3. Open [PHP/Laravel Lesson 3](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=866c9b80-8131-47ea-94e0-aa12010870ca) and start coding along!
 4. Use the same workflow as Lesson 1 to watch class and work through the activities until the last one is complete.